Skip to content

 • Your group's directory may not appear until you access it.

-A gif showing how a directory is automounted upon access.
+A GIF displaying how a directory is automounted upon access

-As you can see in the gif above an ls in /blue does not show the group directory for ufhpc.
+As you can see in the gif above, an ls in /blue does not show the group directory for ufhpc.
 After a cd into the directory, and back out, it does show.
 This shows how the directory is automounted on access.
-Of course, it wobe easier to just go directly without stopping in /blue first.
+Of course, it would be easier to just go directly without stopping in /blue first.

 Remember